theochem/chemtools/doc/usr_doc_globaltool.rst

           = \left( \frac{\partial^n N}{\partial \mu^n} \right)_{v(r)}

-More specifically, these fundamental global indicators are the first, second and higher order derivatives evalued at :math:`N_0` which result in the number of electrons denoted by :math:`N`, **chemical softness** denoted by :math:`S`, and :math:`n^{(\text th)}` **-order hyper-softness**, respectively:
+More specifically, these fundamental global indicators are the first, second and higher order derivatives evaluated at :math:`N_0` which result in the number of electrons denoted by :math:`N`, **chemical softness** denoted by :math:`S`, and :math:`n^{(\text th)}` **-order hyper-softness**, respectively: